 The role of the executive recruitment consultant in salary discussions

-This is an area where a trustworthy, competent and professional intermediary e.g. a recruitment agent or head-hunter can be invaluable: albeit use of those adjectives reduces the population somewhat!
-They can do the negotiating for you, pay hardball or softball as required, ensure that neither side feels a loss of face etc etc. More importantly, they will have the experience of the management consultancy market to manage the process effectively to ensure the best outcome and to give advice and guidance based on that experience.
+This is an area where a trustworthy, competent and professional intermediary e.g. a recruitment agent or head-hunter can be invaluable: albeit the use of those adjectives reduces the population somewhat!
+They can do the negotiating for you, pay hardball or softball as required, ensure that neither side feels a loss of face etc. More importantly, they will have the experience of the management consultancy market to manage the process effectively to ensure the best outcome and to give advice and guidance based on that experience.

 Even if you suspect that the recruiter’s primary motivation is the fee then it is very much in their interest to get the best possible offer out of their client for you.
 Not because it’s a bigger fee but because it may make the difference between getting paid or getting nothing.

-If however you have concerns regarding the professionalism or integrity of the recruiter then you should engage with the employer directly: don’t go behind their backs but politely and firmly explain that this is such an important point in the process and such an complex area that you would like to do so.
+If however, you have concerns regarding the professionalism or integrity of the recruiter then you should engage with the employer directly: don’t go behind their backs but politely and firmly explain that this is such an important point in the process and such a complex area that you would like to do so.
 If the recruiter doesn’t like it: tough.
 Don’t worry about what the employer might think: it’s not likely they will have a problem speaking directly with a future employee who they have already met several times.